Last Updated on June 20, 2026 by Daniel Globe

 Recommended Lubrication Products

 Choosing the right product matters.
 Gear Aid Zipper Lubricant is a top pick.
-It dries non-sticky, contains no silicone or paraffin wax, and won’t leave unwanted residue on your gear.
-Another great option is Zipper Ease, a clear wax stick that delivers smooth performance without staining tent fabric.
+It dries non-sticky, contains no silicone or paraffin, and won’t leave residue on your gear.
+Another solid option is Zipper Ease, a clear wax stick that delivers smooth performance without staining tent fabric.

-WD-40’s silicone variant can help unjam a stuck zipper in a pinch.
-However, traditional WD-40 is not a good choice for tent zippers.
-It can damage plastic zippers and leave oily residue that attracts dirt over time, making future jams more likely.
 Cooking oils might seem convenient, but they spoil and can develop unpleasant odors.
-For a more natural approach, bar soap or crayon wax both work, though colored options may leave visible residue.
+For a more natural option, bar soap or crayon wax both work, though colored crayons may leave visible residue.

 Products Worth Considering